Vimux/Mainroad/README.md

 git clone https://github.com/vimux/mainroad
 ```

-Or, if you want to track and update the theme, you can add it as a git submodule via the following command:
+Or, if you don't plan to make any significant changes, but want to track and update the theme, you can add it as a git
+submodule via the following command:

 ```bash
 git submodule add https://github.com/vimux/mainroad